sundrams-playground/.github/profile/README.md

 Hey There!
 ===========
-This is an organization for my Samsung devices.
-I am currently maintaining Samsung Galaxy M30s (m307f) and may maintain other devices I have soon.
+This Organisation is aimed for the development of Android devices

 Devices:
 ===========